WHERE TO VISIT

 Fakenham Racecourse is a friendly local course.

-There are traditional seaside activities a few miles away at Hunstanton.
+There’s traditional seaside stuff a few miles away at Hunstanton, including indoor activities for a rainy day.

 West Acre Gardens has a plant nursery and a lovely old walled garden to look around.
 It’s on Tumbleyhill Road north of West Acre village, look out for the signposts.